-Following is a link to the rights and benefits of part-time faculty under the current Collective Bargaining Agreement as well as discounts and privileges they have as CCSU faculty members: Part-time Faculty Campus and Contract Information.
+Part-time Faculty Campus and Contract Information: A description of the rights and benefits of part-time faculty under the current Collective Bargaining Agreement as well as discounts and privileges they have as CCSU faculty members.

 For information about healthcare and retirement for part-time members, please visit the Healthcare/Retirement webpage on the CSU-AAUP website.

 The CCSU-AAUP Part-time Advisory Committee handles matters concerning the employment and working conditions of the part-time professoriate and works towards strengthening communication among and disseminating information to part-time faculty.
 The committee believes that through on-going dialogue with university administrators, full-time faculty, and the AAUP, part-time faculty create opportunities to become more fully integrated into the life of the university and thus more fully contribute to its teaching and academic excellence.
 With the union’s support, the committee has worked to establish part-time faculty representation on the Faculty Senate, direct deposit of part-time faculty paychecks, inclusion of part-time faculty into the 403b retirement plan, part-time faculty orientation at the beginning of every Fall semester, and increased recognition of part-time faculty into the campus community.
 If you are interested in joining the committee, please contact Michelle Malinowski at (860) 832-3790 or at email@example.com.